COVID-19 SITUATION IN SPAIN

-UPV campuses are fully open to students, with some adjustments and restrictions.
-Most administrative services for students do not have open receiving hours.
+UPV campuses are fully open to students, with a few adjustments.
+Most administrative services for students have limited receiving hours.
 Drop-in hours are generally replaced by remote consultations (email and Policonsulta or via online drop-ins with Microsoft Teams meetings).
 Some services do have face-to-face receiving hours but you have to schedule an appointment first through the app Poli[cita].

 Each UPV School/Faculty has its own International Office.
-The staff in each faculty-level International Office will take care of student enrollment, orientation and any documents or certificates to be signed.
+The staff in each faculty-level International Office will take care of your enrollment, documents or certificates and orientation.